 Now a crappy re-enactment of a cop tussling with a burglar, who shoots him.
 The cop is hypnotised and a police artist describes his assailant.
 This is illustrated with misty 'flashback' footage.
 The whole thing comes across as silly, and at least a little racist.
 His description lead to an arrest.
 A more senior cop points out that evidence obtained under hypnosis is admissible in court, but it is up to the jury as to how much credence it is given.

 The music gets tense, as we talk to a rural bus driver whose bus was hijacked by bandits in stocking masks.
 Got to say: I have no idea why.
 This was the seventies, when hijacking planes for money was still a serious thing, and these clowns go for a bus?
-[Edit: I've been told this was actually quite a serious crime.
+[Edit: I've been told this was actually a real, quite serious crime.
 More info below] Anyway, the driver's memory of the event was confused by the trauma he suffered.

 Dr Kroger claims that the brain stores all the information taken in by all the senses all the time, and it's simply a question of accessing them.
 I don't know much about the science of memory.
 Just enough to know that's basically not true at all.
 Anyway, the bus driver was supposedly able to remember most of the license plates on the hijackers' vans.